 When this is the right job for AI

-- You have segments your analytics actually supports (you can query them today, not “if we had cohort analysis”).
+- You have segments your analytics actually supports (you can query them today, not “once we add cohort analysis”).

-- You can describe the trigger moment behaviorally (logged 7 days in a row, opened settings 3+ times this week).
+- You can describe the trigger moment behaviorally (logged in 7 days running, opened settings 3+ times this week).

-- You will write the silence rule yourself — the list of users who must NOT receive this.
-AI is happy to skip this if you let it.
+- You will write the silence rule yourself, the list of users who must NOT receive this.
+AI will skip this if you let it.

 - The team treats “send to all” as a real cost, not a free action.